apache/flink/docs/java_api_guide.md

 For specifying data sources the execution environment has several methods to read from files using various methods: you can just read them line by line, as CSV files, or using completely custom data input formats.
-To just read a text file as a sequence of lines, you could use:
+To just read a text file as a sequence of lines, you can use:

 ```java
 final ExecutionEnvironment env = ExecutionEnvironment.getExecutionEnvironment();